D9292S/New-Quantum-Bank/docs/DEPENDENCY_MANAGEMENT.md

 ## Python Version Requirements

-This project requires **Python 3.9 or higher**.
-Some dependencies (like motor-stubs) specifically require Python 3.9+, which is why we've set this as the minimum version.
+This project requires **Python 3.12 or higher**.
+The performance optimization modules and certain dependencies specifically require Python 3.12+, which is why we've set this as the minimum version.

-If you encounter version compatibility issues, make sure you're using Python 3.9 or newer.
+If you encounter version compatibility issues, make sure you're using Python 3.12 or newer.

 ## Important Note on Discord Library